 "What is it?"
 I asked as we watched the clock run down.

 "I'm not too sure…" said Rei.
-Tammy and Cashel walked into the lounge and joined us.
+Tammy and Cashel walked into the lounge to join us.
 "Hey Tammy, what's the Millennium Galaxy Race?"

-They say down and she explained, "A race around the galaxy in which individuals or teams must collect four stones and bring them together in order to win."
+They say down as she explained, "A race around the galaxy in which individuals or teams must collect four stones and bring them together in order to win."

 "What do you win?" asked Kiko.

 Tammy answered, "The life of a thousand human years and the power to rule the galaxy."

 Rei slapped the table, "Seriously?
 No joke?"